The path to financial independence isn’t a math problem.

 And those results have a direct correlation with how successful you feel.

 So rather than focusing on the technical skills required to reach your financial goals, you’re better off sharpening your soft skills instead.

 Author Morgan Housel makes an excellent case for mastering the soft skills of personal finance in his book Psychology of Money.
 He notes that doing well with money has little to do with how smart you are — and a lot to do with how you act and your decisions.

 Meaning — it’s not about how technically apt you are at managing your finances.
 It’s about how well you can override the (perhaps limiting) beliefs you hold onto regarding money and financial success.

-And your prowess at overcoming any of the heavy emotions that can sway your thinking and cloud your judgment.
+And your prowess at overcoming any heavy emotions that can sway your thinking and cloud your judgment.

 As he mentions in the book:

 Few people make financial decisions purely with a spreadsheet.
-They make them at the dinner table, or in a company meeting.
-Places where personal history, your own unique view of the world, ego, pride, marketing, and odd incentives are scrambled together into a narrative that works for you.
+They make them at the dinner table or in a company meeting.
+Places where personal history, your unique view of the world, ego, pride, marketing, and odd incentives are scrambled into a narrative that works for you.